Can You Take Suboxone® For Pain Relief?

 It is becoming more common to find prescribers also using Suboxone® off-label to treat chronic pain in their patients who have a history of addiction or are worried about becoming dependent on prescription painkillers such as oxycodone.
 However, since this medication must be prescribed by eligible healthcare providers that have completed training, it is not readily available for all chronic pain sufferers seeking pain management.

-In short, yes, it may prove to be effective for you in relieving pain.
+In short, yes, it may be effective for you in relieving pain.
 However, due to the low opioid dosage, many patients who have built up a tolerance to pain relievers claim not to feel much of a pain relief benefit from the medication.
-In order to see if Suboxone® can help your individual pain level, you must first find a licensed prescriber for the medication and enroll in their Opioid Use Disorder treatment program.
+To see if Suboxone® can help your pain level, you must first find a licensed prescriber for the medication and enroll in their Opioid Use Disorder treatment program.

 The Connection Between Chronic Pain and Substance Use Disorders

 Unfortunately, chronic pain and substance use disorders are forever linked since pain sufferers can easily become addicted to painkillers.
-This connection is the reason many prescribers are recommending the combination of medication along with counseling and behavioral therapies to treat the whole patient.
-This combination has proven successful while offering ultimate healing and recovery for patients .
+This connection is why many prescribers recommend a combination of medication, counseling, and behavioral therapies to treat the whole patient.
+This combination has proven successful while offering ultimate healing and recovery for patients.

 Centers focusing on medication-assisted therapy as well as behavioral therapies have shown: